will-lumley/FaviconFinder/README.md

 FaviconFinder will:
-- [x] Detect the favicon in the root directory of the URL provided
+- [x] Detect the favicon in the root directory of the URL provided.
-- [x] Automatically check if the favicon is located within the root URL if the subdomain failed (Will check `https://site.com/favicon.ico` if `https://subdomain.site.com/favicon.ico` fails)
+- [x] Automatically check if the favicon is located within the root URL if the subdomain failed (Will check `https://site.com/favicon.ico` if `https://subdomain.site.com/favicon.ico` fails).
-- [x] Detect and parse the HTML at the URL for the declaration of the favicon
+- [x] Detect and parse the HTML at the URL for the declaration of the favicon.
-- [x] Resolve the favicon URL for you, even if it's a relative URL to the subdomain that you're querying
+- [x] Resolve the favicon URL for you, even if it's a relative URL to the subdomain that you're querying.
-- [x] Allow you to prioritise which format of favicon you would like served
+- [x] Allow you to prioritise which format of favicon you would like served.
-- [x] Detect and parse web application manifest JSON files for favicon locations
+- [x] Detect and parse web application manifest JSON files for favicon locations.
+- [x] If you set `checkForMetaRefreshRedirect` to true, FaviconFinder will analyse the HTML for a meta refresh redirect tag.
+If such a tag is found, the URL in the tag is the URL that will be queried.

 To do:
-- [ ] Detect and parse web application Microsoft browser configuration XML
+- [ ] Detect and parse web application Microsoft browser configuration XML.

 ## Usage